shiftyrose/shifty/README.md

 `Idea By: Det`<br>

 #### Role Description
-The Crusader works like a living Guardian Angel from Vanilla Amoung Us.<br>
-Use the Kill button to select a target.<br>
+The Crusader works like a living Guardian Angel from Vanilla Amoung Us.
+Use the Kill button to select a target.
 This target will be protected from attacks.<br>

 ### Game Options
 |                 Name                    |                                     Description                                 |     Type     | Default |